roIyat/hokachan/README.md

 To upgrade from any version of Tinyboard, Vichan or H0K4CH4N:

 1.	backup your ```inc/instance-config.php```, replace all your files in place, or remove the instance-config.php from the new version.
-2. Remove the config file in the captcha folder if using.
-3. Make sure you didn't modify the config.php
+2. Make sure you didn't modify the config.php
-4. If you use central theme and modified it.
+3. If you use central theme and modified it.
 Remove the central.php file and add the changes manually
-6.	(don't remove boards etc.), then put ```inc/instance-config.php``` back
+4.	(don't remove boards etc.), then put ```inc/instance-config.php``` back
-7.	finally run ```install.php```.
+5.	finally run ```install.php```.

 To migrate from a Kusaba X board, use http://github.com/vichan-devel/Tinyboard-Migration